TheMarex/prosem/Niklaus/RandomWalk.md

 To redefine this for a NTM, we say it accepts an input, if there *exists at least one* sequence of configurations that ends in an accepting state and the NTM halts.

+## Time and space bounds

+Before we continue, it is important to estabilish the notion of *running time* and *space usage* since we will use it later to differenciate certain classes of problems.

+For a *deterministic* TM it is easy enough to define running time as the number of steps (i.e. the number of configurations) it takes before it halts.
-Furthermore we need to expand the notion of running time, which is defined for a determinstic TM as the number of configurations in an computation.
-For a non-determinstic TM we define the running time as the *maximum* number of configurations that lead to an accepting state, which is equivalent to the depth of the computation tree.
+For a *non-determinstic* TM we need to expand this to the *maximum* number of configurations that lead to an accepting state, which is equivalent to the depth of the computation tree.

+Space usage in a 3 tape modell is defined as the number cells on the *working tape* that where visited by the reading head during the computation.
+As before, we use the maximum of all possible halting computations in the non-determinstic case.

 ## Decision problems and Complexity classes